 “Sara is now a real force of nature within Uk jazz with surely a great future ahead of her”

 Voted Best Vocalist in the British Jazz Awards 2019, Sara is one of the UK’s leading jazz singers.
-She first trained as a classical cellist at Chetham’s and the Royal Northern College of Music, performing Saint-Saens Cello Concerto with the Hallé orchestra and was selected to perform for Yo Yo Ma at the Bridgewater Hall.
+With Palestinian and Irish heritage, she first trained as a classical cellist at Chetham’s and the Royal Northern College of Music, performing Saint-Saens Cello Concerto with the Hallé orchestra and was selected to perform for Yo Yo Ma at the Bridgewater Hall.
 All her musical experiences eventually led her to discover her voice and her passion for extemporisation, thus emerging as a powerful and expressive jazz vocalist and composer.
 Her most important influences are Betty Carter and Sarah Vaughan.

 With Palestinian and Irish parentage, Sara was exposed to a wide range of music throughout her childhood: from her father’s passion for classical music and jazz to her mother’s favourite Arabic singers.